tteggel/functionslab/README.md

 Let's follow the [Flow 102](http://fnproject.io/tutorials/Flow102/) tutorial to get a feel for how this orchestration system works.
 Your environment already has the Flow server running so we can skip over the Flow 101 tutorial for now.

+## Section 4 - Further work
+If you finished quickly enough you might want to take a look at these further tutorials:

 ### Troubleshooting

 If you've been following the instructions in the tutorials carefully you